ibm-watson-embedded-business-assistant/eba-example-agents/docs/integration/Web.md

 * `user_time_zone` –– defines user time zone which will be used for operations with local dates.
 * `disable_button` –– disables floating button control when set to true, enables floating button control when set to false.
 * `disable_shadow` –– disables modal shadow when set to true, enables modal shadow when set to false.
-* `loading_delay` –– delays EBA iframe loading by given number of milliseconds, it helps to avoid showing browser spinning wheel while iframe is loading is background.
+* `loading_delay` –– delays EBA iframe loading by given number of milliseconds, it helps to avoid showing browser spinning wheel while iframe is loading in background.

 In order to create a new session for authorized user you will need to supply a JWT signed `access_token`.
 An `access_token` should be generated based on the `iss`, `sub`, and `private key` provided within our Lab Settings, where we have outlined the required integration steps.
 For an example on generating this `access_token` programmatically, please reference our [headless integration](./Headless.md)